 1. Inspect steering rack assembly for any leaks that may indicate internal damage to the steering gear.

-Attention: At this time, steering rack seals are note serviceable.
+Attention: At this time, steering rack seals are not serviceable.
 If steering rack seals are damaged, the steering rack assembly must be replaced.
-Refer to the service manual or parts catalog for latest information.